 Survey Methods: Design and Evaluation

-This course explores students explore concepts in health promotion including community assessment, resource identification, intervention strategies and evaluation.
+Students explore concepts in health promotion including community assessment, resource identification, intervention strategies and evaluation.
 State and national interventions for lifestyle change and model school and worksite programs are featured in the curriculum.
-Prerequisite M88-514 Health Behavior Theory.
+Offered in a blended (partial online) format.
 Evening, Summer Semester, year varies.

 Counseling Skills for Health Care Professionals (3 credits) M88-512A